-This Toppik review gives the answer to that question to help you make the right choice about how or whether to use concealer products.
+This Toppik review answers that question to help you make the right choice about whether or not to use hair loss concealer products.

-Other products in the range that help cover up hair loss include a Hair Fattener (which aims to do exactly that by penetrating deep into the hair shaft) and a Hairline Optimizer (use this tool as you shake the fibers onto the hairline, the aim being to give a more natural look rather than a straight line which might otherwise occur - see image below).
+Finally, a Hairline Optimizer can be used as you shake the fibers onto the hairline.
+The aim is to get a more natural look rather than the straight line which might otherwise occur (see image below).

-Yes.
-Research from forum comments state that the ingredients of Toppik's hair building fibers contain ammonium chloride, and that this substance has caused side effects in some people.
+Research from forum comments state that Toppik hair building fiber ingredients contain ammonium chloride, and that this substance has caused side effects in some people.

-So, as you can see, ammonium chloride is not something you want to keep putting into or onto your body!
+As you can see, ammonium chloride is not something you want to keep putting into or onto your body in large amounts!

 "The ammonium chloride is a very small % of the product and used

 as a preservative for the product.
 It’s a topical solution that will not